amnahkhatun/frontend-prep-cheatsheet/README.md

 > useCallback and useMemo

+- useCallback checks if the value for the function has changed, if not no need to create the function from scratch.
+- useMemo remembers the value, only when the particular data changes it run the function.

 - useCallback and useMemo both expect a function and an array of dependencies.
 The difference is that useCallback returns its function when the dependencies change while useMemo calls its function and returns the result.

 https://medium.com/@jan.hesters/usecallback-vs-usememo-c23ad1dc60